 The bill amends the Persons with Disabilities Civil Rights Act by updating Section 606 and adding a new Section 606a.
 It allows individuals alleging violations of the act or other accessibility laws to file civil actions for injunctive relief or damages.
-The bill specifies that such actions can be initiated in the circuit court of the county where the violation occurred or where the defendant resides.
-It also clarifies the definition of "damages" to include reasonable attorney fees, and it establishes that individuals with disabilities must notify the responsible party of the need for accommodation before filing a civil action.
-Additionally, it introduces a requirement for individuals alleging violations of accessibility laws to serve a notice to the responsible party before filing a lawsuit.
+The bill specifies that such actions can be brought in the circuit court of the county where the violation occurred or where the defendant resides.
+It also clarifies the definition of "damages" to include reasonable attorney fees, and it establishes that a person with a disability must notify the responsible party of the need for accommodation before filing a civil action.
+Additionally, it introduces a requirement for individuals to serve a notice of alleged violations before initiating legal proceedings, outlining the necessary responses from the facility owner or responsible person.

 Statutes affected: